 - Reassured that your time would not be wasted

 Good mind-conditions for thinking, I’d say.
-But just the table stakes for a brainstorming meeting.
+And the sine qua non for a brainstorming meeting.

 - To make decisions that require group assent (which may or may not be part of a brainstorming meeting)